 But in every reported incident, the providers had submitted the denied bills directly to AIG, the correct carrier for the particular patient and injury.

-In every reported incident, the provider submitted the denied bills directly to AIG, the correct carrier for the particular patient and injury.
 So the providers are, understandably, confused by the denial from MedRisk.
 Welcome to the heinous, dark world of nightmarish workers’ comp networks.
-Without careful review of the network contract terms, here at DaisyBill we strongly advise providers against signing workers’ comp network contracts
+Without careful review of the network contract terms, here at DaisyBill we strongly advise providers against signing workers’ comp network contracts.

 Need convincing that these network contracts are potentially awful and lousy for your bottom line (not to mention sanity)?
 Read the following real-life Denial Nightmare described in five painful steps.

 Upon receiving the incorrect MedRisk denial (“Not currently a participating MedRisk provider.
 Please submit bill directly to insurance carrier”) :

 - The provider calls AIG about the incorrect denial from MedRisk, and the AIG representative insists that the provider sent the bill to MedRisk, when the provider KNOWS they did not send the bill to MedRisk.